brainlife/docs/docs/user/tutorial.md

 On Brainlife, **apps* are normally small programs that perform specific set of data processing.
 Although we have a few apps that behaves more like a typical *pipeline* or *workflow* (including pre/post processing, data analysis, reporting, etc..), most Brainlife apps should only do one thing, and one thing well.
 Please see (about)[/about] for more details.

 Brainlife apps interoperate through `datatypes`.
-Each developer can define set of files / directory structure in order to exchange input/output data between 2 apps.
+Developers exchanging input/output dataset should discuss and agree on set of files / directory structure between the apps and register new datatype by submitting an issue ticket on [datatypes github repo](https://github.com/brain-life/datatypes)

 ![dataset](/img/datatype.png)

 Various colored boxes shows the input and output datatypes.
 For example, above image shows that this app will take `dwi` input dataset, and generates another `dwi` dataset with datatype tag of "masked", and also output another dataset of a datatype `mask`.

+For more information on datatype, please visit [datatypes page](/user/datatypes)
 <!--If you are familiar with an electronic prototyping product called *littleBits*, it is very similar in the concept.-->

 ## Data Processing